jordinl/git-commands/README.md

 ### GitHub commands

-* git my-pulls: opens the user's GitHub pull requests page
+* git pulls: opens the user's GitHub pull requests page.
+If a parameter is passed it searches PRs containing the term.
-* git my-branches: opens the user's GitHub branches page
+* git branches: opens the user's GitHub branches page.
+Add `-a` to open all branches.
-* git my-issues: opens the user's GitHub issues page
+* git issues: opens the user's GitHub issues page.
+Add `-a` to open all issues.
+The issue number can be passed as a parameter to open the issue.
-* git issue \<issue-number\>: Opens issue on GitHub

 ### Git commands